rubymonolith/website/app/content/pages/index.html.md

 ---
-title: Monolith
+title: Say hello to Monolith
 layout: article
 ---

-## What is Monolith?

-Monolith is built on top of Rails and helps you *think more clearly about what you're building* by giving you the content, tools, and libraries you need to ship a product to the world.
-Instead of giving you All The Things™ at once, it lets you work in discrete phases guiding you along the way.

-1. **Idea** - Write the copy for your product and collect email addresses for launch time.
-2. **Prototype** - Quickly build a prototype of your application and start getting feedback.
-You'll get what you need to setup basic login functionality.
-3. **Launch** - Once you're happy with the prototype, its time to launch!
-Setup payment, install a terms of service, and more.
-3. **Scale** - If all goes well you'll have customers paying for your app and you'll need to add features or capacity.

-It's used by [Rocketship](https://rocketship.io) to build, ship, and deliver SaaS products to paying customers.
+Monolith is a fullstack application development framework built on top of Rails that comes bundled with everything you need that make you a more productive builder and operator of web applications.

+It accomplishes this by giving you the content, tools, libraries, and best practices you need that are hand-picked by Rails engineers and who have experience operating SaaS businesses at scale over the past decade.

 ## Getting started